benfielding74/apprentice-portfolio/content/posts/hack-4235/index.md

 #### Result

-MR approved and merged and my changes rolled out to all environments.
-Ticket was beneficial to me as it started to give me an understanding of how Jenkins works and how we can utilize Vault to protect credentials within pipelines.
-Ticket benefitted the team and other feature teams using Jenkins as it enhanced security and the use of consul templates made the configuration easier to understand and amend.
+My MR was approved and merged and my changes rolled out to all environments.
+The ticket was beneficial to me as it started to give me an understanding of how Jenkins works and how we can utilize Vault to protect credentials within pipelines.
+This piece of work benefitted my team, and other feature teams using Jenkins, as it enhanced security and the use of consul templates made the configuration easier to understand and amend.